 What to expect before procedure

-A nurse specialist will call you at home a week before the procedure to discuss the procedure in more detail.
+A nurse will call you at home before the procedure to discuss the procedure in more detail.
 They will go over any other things you will you need to do before the procedure, such as showering and when to stop eating.

 If you would like to visit Walrus Day Care, where you will be going before and after the procedure, please let us know.
 We are happy to show you around.